agrommek/ByteMessage/README.md

 Note that we call the copy constructor of the parent class exlicitly in the initializier list.
 This is necessary to prevent warning messages when compiling with `g++`'s option `-Wextra`.

 If you choose not to define a copy constructor (or you forget to do so), copy construction of your derived class will NOT work.
 This is due to the fact that class members `ByteMessageField`, `ByteMessageChecksum` and `ByteMessageFieldBlob` have their copy constructors explicitly deleted.
 This makes the copy constructor of your derived class implicitly deleted as well when it contains at least one member of one of those types.
-By defining an empty copy constructor, we tell the compiler not to try to copy the members upon copy construction.
+By defining an empty copy constructor, we tell the compiler not to try to copy the members by default upon copy construction.
 The actual data is then copied by the copy constructor of `ByteMessage`, which copies the whole array.

 While your derived class will work perfectly without a copy constructor, the compiler will yell at you when you try to use copy construction in your application.
 It is better to provide one.

 IF you provide an empty copy constructor, you **must** also provide at least one constructor.
 This is a C++ rule: When any constructor is defined, even if it is a "only" a copy constructor, no further constructors are implicitly generated by the compiler.
 The easiest thing is to just declare a parameter-less constructor as `default` (see code example above).

-### Optionally: Declare assignment operator as `default`
+### Optionally: Declare assignment operator as "= default"

 If you want to be explicit, you can also declare a `default`ed assignment operator, like so: